Frangible nut: Solid Rocket Booster Holddown System

+External Tank Separation

 Frangible nuts were also used for separation of the two aft structural attachments of the external tank prior to orbital insertion.
 The attach bolts were driven by the explosive force of the NSDs and a spring into a cavity in the tank strut.
 The nuts and all residual pieces of the NSDs were caught in a cover assembly within the shuttle.